 Is your Spanish text reaching its intended audience?
 Are you truly conveying your message through your Spanish text?
 Has it been challenging to plan your writing project?
 Do you wonder why things should be written in a certain way?

-This five-week intensive course on Spanish writing is for students and professionals who work with Spanish in the United States.
+This five-week intensive course on Spanish writing is for students and professionals with a strong command of written Spanish who use Spanish in their work in the United States.
 Helen Eby and Daniela Guanipa will guide students through the exciting world of writing, covering the basics as well as technical topics and practical applications in different contexts.

 In addition, this course is recommended for students interested in taking the Advanced<>Spanish Translation Skills class.